EAT-JBCOMMUNITY/EAT/README.md

 EAP-ADDITIONAL-TESTSUITE as a COLLABORATION PROJECT
 ---------------------------------------------------
-Many thanks to Carlo de Wolf for his ideas and help.
+Many thanks to Carlo de Wolf for his ideas and help and for including EAT under the JBoss-SET umbrella.
+Also many thanks to the University of Peloponnese for evolving the theory of AT Structures.

 # License